 You may take extra steps before repaying a Centrelink debt in some situations.
 This includes having your debt reviewed or entering into a debt agreement.

-We understand you may not agree that you have a debt or need to repay money.
+We understand that you may not agree that you have a debt or need to repay money.

 In this situation, you can call the number in your letter.
-If you can’t find this number you can call either:
+If you can’t find this number you can call:

 - your regular payment line

 - the Centrelink Indigenous Debt Recovery Line.

 - consider any new information you give us

 - start a review of the decision if you ask us to.

 If you aren't able to start repaying money before the due date, please talk to us.
 It’s important you call us before the due date.